makersacademy/money_tracker_tech_test/README.md

 1. My starting point is to figure out how to test the printing of bank statements.
    The simplest way to do that is to create a new account and immediately print the bank statement.

+2. Next I wanted to drive out the Deposit API.
+First test can be satisfied by hard-coded implementation, so a second test is used to drive some print logic.